MicrosoftDocs/customer-insights/ci-docs/business-units-data-separation.md

 1. Go to **Data** > **Unify** > **Business units**
 2. Select the column that identifies the business unit for each entity that contributes to unification.
-3. Specify the mapping between the values in the columns that were selected above and business units.
-For example, 'US' maps to the US business unit, 'Mexico' maps to the Mexican business unit, etc.
+3. Specify the mapping between the values in the columns that were selected above and business unit teams.
+For example, 'US' maps to the US business unit team, 'Mexico' maps to the Mexican business unit team, etc.

+Customer profiles are owned by teams within business units (as opposed to being owned by business units directly) to provide better control of data access.

  > [!NOTE]
    > Profiles will only be de-duplicated and unified if the business unit values match.